 I believe that it is inevitable.

-I I think so.
+I think so.

-Um, you know, he not only stole government documents and leaked them, but he also signed off the first two FISA uh warrants, which uh even he admits uh the information was unverified, and the rules are very strict, as David Sean can tell you, you can never use in a FISA application anything that's unverified.
+You know, he not only stole government documents and leaked them, but he also signed off the first two FISA warrants, which even he admits the information was unverified.

-David Show.
+David Scho.

-Yeah, I think that for me, at least the Justice Department's got to be the place where they clean house first.
+I think that for me, at least the Justice Department's got to be the place where they clean house first.

-First of all, there's so many regulations that they violated, they have such a higher duty to the American people, and so much flows from the infiltration of the Justice Department by political agendas.
+They have such a higher duty to the American people, and so much flows from the infiltration of the Justice Department by political agendas.

 We've got to hold these people accountable.

-Brennan, people who have felt all along they're going to get away with what they've done.
+People who have felt all along they're going to get away with what they've done.

 They have to be sent the message, I'm afraid.

-Now the American people know that you are no different from Rudy Giuliani or Kellyanne Conway or any of the other people who sacrificed their once decent reputation for the grifter and liar who sits in the Oval Office.
+Now, the American people know that you are no different from Rudy Giuliani or Kellyanne Conway or any of the other people who sacrificed their once decent reputation for the grifter and liar who sits in the Oval Office.

-The last question that I have in 17 seconds do you think it's okay for a president to offer pardons to people who don't testify against him to threaten the family of someone who does.
+The last question that I have in 17 seconds: Do you think it's okay for a president to offer pardons to people who don't testify against him to threaten the family of someone who does?

 Is that okay?